Syncroness-Inc/sync-oe/README.md

 ###### touchscreen-rotate

-This creates a systemd task to rotate the touch screen input.
+This creates a systemd task to rotate the touch screen video.

 #### meta-cytovale